Age discrimination is one of the most common types of discrimination in the workplace, especially in California.

 Both federal law (the Age Discrimination in Employment Act (the “ADEA”)) and California law (the Fair Employment and Housing Act (the “FEHA”)) prohibit employers from discriminating against an employee because of his or her age.
 Specifically, employees who are 40 years of age or older are protected from age discrimination under both the ADEA and the FEHA.

-Below are some potential signs of age discrimination:
+Below are some potential signs of age discrimination in the workplace:

-- The age make-up of your department or company is gradually getting younger.
-The older employees “resign” or are terminated, and the new hires are younger.
+- The age make-up of an employee’s department or company is gradually getting younger.
+The older employees “resign” or are terminated, and the new hires tend to be younger.

-- You have successfully worked at your company for years.
-However, your supervisor suddenly starts nit-picking and criticizing your work.
+- An employee has successfully worked at a company for years.
+However, the employee’s supervisor suddenly starts nit-picking and criticizing the employee’s work.

-- Your supervisor tells that you won’t receive a promotion because you don’t fit the profile of a young, aggressive manager.
+- A supervisor tells an employee that the employee won’t receive a promotion because the employee does not fit the profile of a young, aggressive manager.

-- Your supervisor says that your sales techniques are too “old school.”
+- A supervisor says that an employee’s sales techniques are too “old school.”

-- You are criticized or reprimanded for making mistakes or errors, but younger employees (who make the same mistakes or errors) are not criticized at all.
+- An employee is criticized or reprimanded for making mistakes or errors, but younger employees (who make the same mistakes or errors) are not criticized at all.

-- Your supervisor tells you that you are “slow” or “lack energy” or are not “technologically savvy.”
+- A supervisor tells an employee that the employee is “slow” or “lacks energy” or is not “technologically savvy.”

-- Even though you continue to have the same job title, you feel like your employer has “demoted” you: i.e., your employer is no longer assigning you challenging work or projects; you are excluded from meetings (that you were allowed to attend in the past); and you are left out of important decisions.
+- Even though an employee continues to have the same job title, the employee feels like his employer has “demoted” him: i.e., the employer is no longer assigning challenging work or projects to the employee; the employee is excluded from meetings (that the employee was allowed to attend in the past); and the employee is left out of important decisions.

-- Your employer informs you that your position (e.g., Marketing Manager) is being eliminated and that you therefore no longer have a job.
-After you leave your employment, however, you learn that your employer recently hired a younger employee to fill the new position of Marketing Operations Manager, which is very similar to your old position.
+- An employee is told that his position (e.g., Marketing Manager) is being eliminated and that the employee therefore no longer has a job.
+After the employee leaves the company, however, he learns that the company recently hired a younger employee to fill the new position of Marketing Operations Manager, which is very similar to the employee’s previous Marketing Manager position.